-Learn how to make this Pincushion DIY project with felt and embroidery thread.
+Learn how to make this DIY Pin Cushion project with felt and embroidery thread.
 They are easy to create and make wonderful handmade gifts.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.